KarimEbrahemAbdelaziz/SwiftyMenu/README.md

 - [x] Support call backs and delegation.
 - [x] Support different types of Animations.
 - [x] Add different customization to colors for default cells.
+- [x] Margin horizontal for title and item
+- [x] Custom arrow and tint color

 And much more ideas to make it solid drop down menu for iOS projects 😎💪🏻